Tucker459/conair/notes.md

 Grabbed the online airline ontime performance database - reporting carrier on-time performance as my datasource.
 Don't need the header for the file.
 Throw away 2008 Nov/Dec Data Corrupt.
+Got to use OpenRefine or something other tool within AWS to make sure data is clean.
+Numbers are off slighty.
+Going to try to use AWS Glue using Go API.

 ### Group 1 Tasks
 Optimizations: